 Make sure your PC can handle streaming

-First off, before downloading Open Broadcaster Software or any other livestreaming programs, you’re going to need a rig that can handle streaming.
-Streaming on a low-end computer is incredibly difficult because rendering a game, recording it, and uploading it over the internet are demanding processes for a weak CPU, RAM, and GPU.
-So if your computer struggles with 3D games like Overwatch, Counter-Strike: Global Offensive, or Dota 2, then you’ll want to buy a better computer before you kickstart your Twitch career.
+First off, before downloading Open Broadcaster Software or any other live streaming programs, you’re going to need a rig that can handle streaming.
+Streaming on a low-end computer is incredibly difficult because rendering a game, recording it, and uploading it over the internet all at the same time are demanding processes for a weak CPU, RAM, and GPU.
+So if your computer struggles with 3D games like Overwatch 2, Counter-Strike: Global Offensive, or Dota 2, then you’ll want to buy a better computer before you kickstart your Twitch career.

 Below, you will find the hardware specs that Twitch requires for their own streaming software, with gameplay also taken into account.

 - GPU: DirectX 11 compatible

 - RAM: 4+ GB (2GB free)

 - OS: Windows 10 64-bit